Switcheo/tradehub/README.md

 **Testnet**: 2GB RAM, 2 CPUs, 200GB Storage

-Switcheo TradeHub has only been tested on Ubuntu 18 at the moment, but it should work for all Linux flavors.
+Switcheo TradeHub installation only works on Ubuntu 18 at the moment, other Linux flavors will be available in the near future.

 Both a VPS or bare-metal machine will work, but [security considerations](#Validator-Security) should be taken into account.